aloha666/Java2021/SEP Java Training Recap.md

    ```
    @RestController = @Controller + @ResponseBody

-   @RequestBody and @ResponseBody annotations are used to bind the HTTP request/response body with a domain object in method parameter or return type.
+   @RequestBody and @ResponseBody annotations are used to bind the HTTP request/response body with a domain object in method parameter or return type
    ```

 2. how to get pathvariable? what is a @requestparam?

    ```